Franklin Templeton Investments Review

 Account Types

-Franklin Templeton offers various account types, such as estate accounts, 529 college savings plans, IRAs, trusts, custodial accounts, 403(b) plans, and joint accounts.
+Franklin Templeton supports many account types.
+These include estate accounts, 529 college savings plans, Individual Retirement Accounts, trusts, custodial accounts, 403(b) plans, and joint accounts.

-For IRAs, you can choose from Roth, Traditional, Beneficiary, SEP, and SIMPLE IRAs.
-Franklin Templeton also provides a Roth conversion service and a rollover service for moving an old employer’s retirement plan into an IRA.
+Several IRA choices are available, including Roth, Traditional, Rollover, Beneficiary, SEP, and SIMPLE.
+Franklin Templeton also provides Roth conversion and rollover services that can transfer an old employer retirement plan into an IRA.

 Investment Choices